 Spinach Stuffed Roasted Chicken

 Let's talk for a couple of minutes about memory.
 No, not memories, as in I spent quality time with my family and formed lovely memories.
 I mean digital memory.
 I know I'm quite young, but no topic in the world does more to make me feel like an old grandma than this one.
 Let's go back and talk about my first encounter with digital media.
 It was seven years ago when I first purchased a digital camera.
 By today's standards it was a piece of junk, but in those days it was a top of the line camera.
 It had 5 megapixels and came with a 32 megabyte card.
 After spending a bundle on a camera, I didn't want to drop the additional cash on a larger card.
-I opted instead to use my 32 MB card and … [Read more...]
+I opted instead to use my 32 MB … [Read more...]

 Spicy Baked Zucchini Sticks

 Spicy Baked Zucchini Sticks are bursting with flavor and so easy to make! ***Before we start – have you signed up for my email newsletters?
 You’ll get new recipes, cooking tips, menu suggestions, kitchen deals – and more!
 Click here to signup.*** Last week I discussed how a certain food has come to be associated with a memory.
 Little did I imagine that just a couple of days later, I would accidentally stumble on to another food with deep memories attached.
 It started when I saw zucchini on sale at my local grocery store.
 I wasn't sure what to do with them, but I bought a big bag and decided that I would figure it out.
-I started to cut them into wedges, probably out of laziness, … [Read more...]
+I started to cut them into wedges, probably out of laziness, then … [Read more...]

 Spiced Corn Fritters